bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 ### Rounding

 `<b-avatar>` renders with a circular border radius.
-You can change the rouding by setting the prop `rounded` to one of the values `true`, `'sm'`, `'lg'`, `'top'`, `'left'`, `'right'`, or `'bottom'`.
+You can change the rounding by setting the prop `rounded` to one of the values `true`, `'sm'`, `'lg'`, `'top'`, `'left'`, `'right'`, or `'bottom'`.
 When set to `true` (or the empty string `''`), it uses the Bootstrap default of medium rounding.